karlap25/universities-etl/README.md

 ## ETL
 ETL is a data integration method that combine data from diferents sources.
 ETL cleanses and organizes data in a way which addresses.

-This process is divided into three parts:
+This process is divided into three phases:

 ### Extract
+Data is extracted from API source
 ```python
 def extract(api_url) -> dict:
     try: